-Figure 2: Aerial Image of the proposed development site

-5.2 Protected Species

-The protected species survey was negative.
+Figure 2: Aerial Image of the proposed development site 5.2 Reptiles The reptile surveys were all negative.
+5.3 Other Protected Species The protected species survey was negative.
 There is the potential for nesting birds to be present at the appropriate time of the year and hedgehogs in the areas of scrub which are all proposed for removal.
-There is also the potential for reptiles to be present around the perimeter of the site where the combination of scrub for concealment adjacent to open habitat for basking provides the correct conditions.
-This potential is enhanced by the presence of a stone wall along the southern boundary which has crevices with the potential to be used for hibernating.
 The woodland and woodland edge has the potential to be used as a flight path and foraging area by bats, although the trees are not yet of sufficient age to provide crevices for roosting.
-5.3 Desk Study The most relevant record received from the biological record search was that there are numerous records of hedgehog within the search area.
+5.4 Desk Study The most relevant record received from the biological record search was that there are numerous records of hedgehog within the search area.
 There are also some records of red squirrels with five records within the 1km radius search area and two records of bats in the form of pipistrelles; (Pipistrellus spp).
 With regards to protected/designated sites, the nearest is the Porth Llechog Wildlife Site just over 400m away to the north, and the North Anglesey Marine Special Area of Conservation, (SAC) and the Anglesey Terns Special Protection Area, (SPA) which lie just over 500m away to the north.